By using this site, you agree to the Privacy Policy and Terms of Use.

 Syphilis and HPV Dominate Co-infection Landscape

-The study, led by researchers from the Chinese Center for Disease Control and Prevention, tracked 47,892 HIV-positive individuals across 15 provinces from 2010 to 2024.
+The study, led by researchers from the Chinese Center for Disease Control and Prevention, tracked 47,892 HIV-positive individuals across 15 provinces from 2010 to 2024, according to Chen et al. (The Lancet Regional Health, 2024).
 Syphilis emerged as the most prevalent co-infection, affecting 45.2% of participants, followed closely by human papillomavirus at 38.1%.
-These findings align with global health patterns observed in similar populations worldwide.
+The research methodology involved systematic STI screening at HIV care entry and during routine follow-up visits, providing unprecedented longitudinal data on infection patterns.

 Submit Your Paper